Selma to Montgomery marches: Response to "Bloody Sunday"

 After the march, President Johnson issued an immediate statement "deploring the brutality with which a number of Negro citizens of Alabama were treated".
 He also promised to send a voting rights bill to Congress that week, although it took him until March 15.

-SNCC officially joined the Selma campaign, putting aside their qualms about SCLC's tactics in order to rally for "the fundamental right of protest".
+SNCC officially joined the Selma campaign, putting aside their qualms about SCLC's tactics to rally for "the fundamental right of protest".
 SNCC members independently organized sit-ins in Washington, DC, the following day, occupying the office of Attorney General Nicholas Katzenbach until they were dragged away.